yimingkang/ECE454_hw2/report.md

   * We found that this is already done by the compiler in -O2

 3. Code motion
   * The preprocessor macro RIDX has a multiplication that can be moved outside of the innermost loop.
-However doing so had no influence in performance
+However doing so had no influence in performance and it's most likely already done by the compiler.

 Scripts: